 Surveillance Testing at UAlbany

 Positive antibody test results suggest, but are not proof of, a prior infection, so they do not constitute a diagnosis.
-If you have only received a positive antibody test, you should still participate in pooled testing.
+If you have only received a positive antibody test, you may still participate in surveillance testing.

 Please continue to monitor your UAlbany email and this website for important updates.